 - Contributions can be invested in term deposits, savings account, or mutual funds.*

-- All insurable deposits in an RDSP registered account have unlimited deposit insurance coverage provided by Financial Services Regulatory Authority of Ontario.
+- Eligible deposits in registered accounts have unlimited coverage through the Financial Services Regulatory Authority (FSRA).

 Canada Disability Savings Grant (CDSG)